-Before it expired, New Yorks Article 10 process worked, scrutinizing the siting of proposed facilities 80 megawatts (MW) or larger and successfully certifying facilities.
-However, A.11582 / S.8394 would raise Intervenor Fund fees by up to \$450,000, which is more than double the amount from the expired law.
-The provision to increase these fees puts an even larger up-front and unnecessary burden on companies willing to develop plants in New York.
+Before it expired, New Yorks Article 10 process was the most comprehensive and expensive in the country.
+The law worked, scrutinizing the siting of proposed facilities 80 megawatts (MW) or larger and successfully certifying facilities.
+However, A.8696-A would raise Intervenor Fund fees by up to \$450,000, which is more than double the amount from the expired law.
+No Intervenor Fund ever was exhausted under Article 10 before it expired, and the provision to increase these fees puts an even larger up-front and unnecessary burden on companies willing to develop plants in New York.
 Furthermore, lowering the Article 10 review threshold from 80 MW to 20 MW would force smaller plants into this expensive process.
+The bill would provide that the fees could be used to fund the legal costs of intervenors into the siting process that would challenge the siting of a facility, markedly increasing the cost burdens on project developers.
+As a result, New York will not be able to site the new generation it needs.

-Also, the bills would expand significantly the scope of the application and ensuing hearing processes and increase burdens on the DEC, the New York State Energy Research and Development Authority (NYSERDA), and applicants, beyond the requirements of the State Environmental Quality Review Act and the expired Article 10 law.
-Taken together, the additional burdens and intervenor fees required by the bills would increase significantly the cost of the application, discovery and hearing processes.
+Also, the bill would expand significantly the scope of the application and ensuing hearing processes and increase burdens on the DEC, the New York State Energy Research and Development Authority (NYSERDA), and applicants, beyond the requirements of the State Environmental Review Act and the expired Article 10 law.
+Taken together, the additional burdens and intervenor fees required by the bill would increase significantly the cost of the application, discovery and hearing processes.
 For example, NYSERDA would be required to present expert testimony and information, such as a cost-based analysis of the potential impact of the proposed facility on the wholesale generation markets, as well as the potential impact of the proposed facility on fuel costs, in comparison with the costs for achieving an equal level of capacity through alternative resources.
 Additionally, NYSERDA would be required to discuss the contribution or impairment of the proposed facility towards meeting the goals of the State Energy Plan and to provide a statement of the reasons why the proposed location and source is best suited, among the alternatives identified.
 NYSERDA is not in a position to make determinations about the appropriateness of a market-based facility.
-The competitive markets provide signals about where, when, and at what costs facilities best should be sited, with the economic risks of the facility shouldered by the developer and not energy consumers.
+The competitive markets provide signals about where, when, and at what costs facilities best should be sited, with the economics of the facility shouldered by the developer and not energy consumers.

-Finally, the bills contain an expiration date, which would create regulatory uncertainty for investment in facilities.
+Finally, the bill contains an expiration date, which would create regulatory uncertainty for investment in facilities.
 Instead, having a siting process in place that does not expire would send positive signals to investors, allowing for the knowledge that a siting process exists for timely review of projects.
 Otherwise, investments will continue to occur in states other than New York that have the continuity of a siting process that does not expire.

-In conclusion, A.11582 / S.8394 represent a siting process that is inconsistent with competitive markets, that is simply not workable, and that will deter new entrants into New York State, undermining competition and jeopardizing reliability.
+In conclusion, A.8696-A represents a siting process that is inconsistent with competitive markets, that is simply not workable, and that will deter new entrants into New York State, undermining competition and jeopardizing reliability.

-For the reasons stated above, IPPNY respectfully and strongly opposes the passage of A.11582 / S.8394.
+For the reasons stated above, IPPNY respectfully and strongly opposes the passage of A.8696-A.